kdhht2334/Triplet_loss_for_image_retrieval/README.md

 ## Results

-This is the results of image retrieval
+This is the results of image retrieval based on fashion-MNIST.

 <p align="center">
   <img width="820" height="200" src="/pic/retrieval_result_1.png">